-The Centre for Teaching, Learning and Technology (CTLT) supports faculty in their goal of delivering the best possible learning experience for students, and developing themselves as teachers.
-Areas in which support is provided include e-learning issues, course developments for web delivery and technical mentoring, workshops and conferences, advocacy for the importance of teaching in the life of a university, and career mentoring for faculty as teachers.
+The Centre for Teaching, Learning and Technology (CTLT) supports the UNBC community in their goal of delivering the best possible teaching and learning experiences.
+Areas in which support is provided include instructional technology, instructional design consultation, workshops and conferences, advocacy for teaching excellence, and professional development and mentoring.

 Instructional Skills Workshop